Pseudo-rotations vs. Rotations: Preliminaries

 The notion of \emph{local Floer homology} goes back to the original work of Floer and it has been revisited a number of times since then.
 Here we only briefly recall the definition following mainly \cite{Gi:CC, GG:gaps, GG:gap} where the reader can find a much more thorough discussion and further references.

 Let $x$ be an isolated one-periodic orbit of a Hamiltonian $H\colon S^1\times M\to \R$.
 The local Floer homology $\HF(x)$ is the homology of the Floer complex generated by the orbits $x$ splits into under a $C^2$-small non-degenerate perturbation of $H$ near $x$.
 This homology is well-defined, i.e., independent of the perturbation.
 The homology $\HF(x)$ is only relatively graded and to fix an absolute grading one can pick a trivialization of $TM$ along $x$.
 This can be done by using, for instance, a capping of $x$ and in this case we write $\HF_*(\bx)$.
 For instance, if $x$ is non-degenerate and $\MUCZ(\bx)=m$, we have $\HF_l(\bx)=\F$ when $l=m$ and $\HF_l(\bx)=0$ otherwise.
-This construction is local: it requires $H$ to be defined only in a neighborhood of $x$.
+Moreover, $\HF(\bx)$ is supported in the interval $[\hmu(\bx)-n,\, \hmu(\bx)+n]\subset \R$, i.e., $\HF_l(\bx)=0$ when $l\in\Z$ is outside this interval, \cite{GG:gap}.
+The construction of $\HF(x)$ is local: it requires $H$ to be defined only in a neighborhood of $x$.

 The total Floer homology is independent of the Hamiltonian and, up to a shift of the grading and the effect of recapping, is isomorphic to the homology of $M$.
 More precisely, we have

 as graded $\Lambda$-modules, where $\Lambda$ is a suitably defined Novikov ring.
 For instance, let $H$ be a Hamiltonian on $\CP^n$.
 Then $\HF_m(H)=\F$ when $m$ has the same parity as $n$ and $\HF_m(H)=0$ otherwise.
 To see this, one can just take a non-degenerate quadratic Hamiltonian as $H$ and observe that all fixed points of $\varphi_H$ are elliptic and hence their indices have the same parity as $n$.
 (In particular, the Floer differential vanishes.)